dev-Ali2008/Xemu-android/README.md

 If you want to contribute as a developer, please contact us in discord

 ## DISCLAIMER !
-xaniteOG is an open-source project not affiliated with ( Microsoft ) It is intended for ed ucational purposes and, We are porting.
+XaniteOG is an open-source project and is not affiliated with or endorsed by Microsoft in any way.
+This project is intended for educational and research purposes as we continue developing and porting the emulator to Android.

 We do not condone piracy.
-BIOS files and game ROMs should be legally owned.
-While the emulator it self is legal, possessing illegal copies of games or BIOS files is not.
-Be cautious online.
+BIOS files and game backups must be legally owned.
+While emulator software itself is legal, downloading or distributing copyrighted BIOS files or games without ownership is illegal.
+Please be responsible and cautious online.